The “4 C’s” of high-performing agile teams

 Collaboration is the magic that happens when people come together, interact, and create.
 Those moments of collaboration are like a pinball machine of effective productivity.
 Here are some ways to improve the magic of collaboration:

-By keeping the vision visible, constantly communicating about it, and keeping the team aligned, your teams will know what goal they are working towards.
+By keeping the vision visible, constantly communicating about it, and keeping the team aligned, your agile high-performing team will know what goal they are working towards.
 These moments energize teams as they work to see and build the future together.

 2. Eliminate silos and “throw it over the wall” handoffs by involving all of the right people in a cross-functional team that can work together to quickly deliver value.